 But the Blaverist movement obviously needed a doctrine elaboration.
 The Blaverist doctrine was developed mainly by three individuals: Fernando Abril Martorell, Emilio Attard and Manuel Broseta Pont.
 In addition to them, we must highlight three other individuals' participation in the official birth of Blaverism: Juan Ferrando Badía, María Consuelo Reyna and Gustavo Villapalos.
 We are going to talk about all of them next, except about Gustavo Villapalos, whom we will analyze in another section:

-We also recommend the additional multimedia material made by the University of Valencia, which has unique testimonies of some of the protagonists of the events in those years.
+We also recommend as additional multimedia material the documentary Del roig al blau made by the University of Valencia, which has unique testimonies of some of the protagonists of the events in those years.